So I tried it.

 It's something 3D has never done before.
 It's, frankly, a whole new way of thinking about the artist's approach to the 3D toolbox for storytelling.
 Stop thinking about the depth and start thinking about storytelling grammar for two eyes.

-You can call it the New 3D Grammar, Stereo Expressionism, or if you like, Gray Miller's weird Sea Monster Web Series noodling/sketchpad...
+New 3D Grammar, Stereo Expressionism, or if you like, Gray Miller's weird Sea Monster Web Series noodling/sketchpad...

-but you can see the first clip/test here in HD, if you don't see it above, and we'll have full episodes up starting in 2009.
+but you can see the first clip/test here in HD, if you don't see it above,

 Contact Me

-Get ahold of some red-blue 3D glasses, and get ready for SEA MONSTER.
+Get ahold of some red-blue 3D glasses, and get ready for

----postscript, on "Getting It"
+postscript, on "Getting It"

 I know it's difficult to explain the 3D features of the images and clip above when most of you don't have 3D glasses.